Don Aitken Centre: History

 Western Australia's economy boomed in the decades following World War II as the state rapidly increased its gold and iron ore production.
 This resulted in the development of freeways and other roads in Perth, expanding the responsibility of the Main Roads Department.
 Many colonial and gold rush era buildings in Perth were being demolished as well, to be replaced with modernist buildings.
-This included the Colonial Barracks, were the Main Roads Department was based.
+This included the Colonial Barracks, where the Main Roads Department was based.
 In 1967, it was decided that the Main Roads Department would need its own building.
 A site was chosen in East Perth at the end of Wellington Street.
 On the site was a brick house, shed, and changing rooms which were demolished, and a sports playing field which was levelled.

 In early 1968, tenders were called for.
 A contract worth $3,266,330 was awarded, however after a fifth of the work was completed, the contractor went bankrupt, pausing construction until a new contract was signed.
 The design of the building was done by local architecture firm Oldham, Boas, Ednie-Brown & Partners.
 H. A. Doust Pty Ltd took over construction of the building, and it was completed in 1970, with Main Roads staff moving into the building in June of that year.
 This was the first time since 1928 that all Main Roads staff were in one building.
 Main Roads only had 430 staff, below the building's maximum occupancy of 660 people, so the remaining space was occupied by police administration.
 The building was officially opened by the premier of Western Australia, Sir David Brand, on 27 November 1970.

 The building was named the Don Aitken Centre on 25 May 1993.
 Aitken had worked for Main Roads for 41 years, including 22 years as Commissioner of Main Roads.
 He retired in 1987.

 On 25 May 2022, the Don Aitken Centre was placed on the State Register of Heritage Places.